 Class 3 contributions work for those who are either not entitled to class 2, have gaps in payment record for a tax year, or are unemployed while living abroad.

 Compared to class 2 National Insurance contributions, class 3 contributions offer fewer benefits.
-For instance, they cover your spouse’s claim to bereavement benefits.
-However, you are not able to enjoy the Employment and Support Allowance on your return to the UK.
+For instance, you are not able to enjoy the Employment and Support Allowance on your return to the UK or bereavement benefits

 Current cost of class 3: £14.65 a week